Louisville Bankruptcy Attorney

 Since the 2005 Bankruptcy Act, every individual is required to take an approved credit counseling course within six months before filing a Chapter 7 or Chapter 13 bankruptcy.
 Then, to obtain a discharge at the end of the case, you must take the second financial management course.
 The discharge is the permanent court order forbidding collections, which requires the second debtor education course.
 Not everyone needs a discharge.

-⎆ The means test • qualifying for Chapter 7.
+⎆ The Means Test • qualifying for Chapter 7.

 About 95% of Debtors qualify for Chapter 7.
 About 70% of Debtors need a Chapter 7 about 30% need a Chapter 13.
 Some people are concerned with the possibility of losing property.
 The safest way to file is to file as a Chapter 13 which can always be dismissed.